 For example, the ketogenic diet has been studied to treat seizures, so if you are struggling with this, then this diet may be appropriate for you.
 However, there are no studies that have enough evidence for me to confidentially state that the keto diet will make you healthier.
 I find that certain types of diets are way too restrictive.
 They can also lead people down a path where they have an unhealthy relationship with foods.
 One of my mantras is “all foods fit,” so I practice that with my clients.

 Does drinking alcohol lead to weight gain?

-Alex: I get this question a lot too!
-I work with many young adults who enjoy happy hour and grabbing drinks with friends.
+I get this question a lot too!
+Many of my young adult clients who enjoy happy hour and grabbing drinks with friends.
 I will have to answer this question for all those 21+ young adults!
 My best advice is to be mindful of the amount you are drinking and also what you are eating when you are drinking.

 I hear a lot of comments along the lines of “ I was so bad this weekend, I went to get ice cream AND had pizza, but I’ll make it up by eating super healthy the next few days”

 #5 Nutrition Question:: This is something I hear SO MUCH on a college campus, especially from women.
 To be honest it frustrates me a bit that people are sorting foods into black and white, all good and all bad types of categories.

 I hear rules like “ I eat healthy during the week so I can eat out during the weekend”?
 This isn’t necessarily a bad thing.
 But when restriction and rules are added to a person’s eating habits, it has the potential to hurt their relationship with food.
 And it introduces the potential for guilt for “slip-ups, which is not a sustainable or enjoyable way of living.